 Informal Q&A sessions to allow you to ask questions specifically tailored to you

 Assessments to evoke questions, encourage learning and instill best practice

 Whether you're a First Aid novice, outdoor enthusiast or seasoned expedition leader, you'll come away with in-depth and practical knowledge on how to deal with any medical situation across a whole range of remote and extreme environments - this is not one to miss.

 The course is certified as 32 hours, made up of 14 hours of pre-reading and 18 hours of contact time.
-A few months before the course, you will be provided with booklets containing the reading material.
+A few months before the course, you will be provided with a booklet containing the reading material.
 We recommend you schedule in a good chunk of time for the reading as this will make the course itself a lot easier to follow and enjoy on the weekend.

 You can download the itinerary for the weekend below (please note the times and order of the lectures may change):

 LOCATION AND FOOD

-We'll provide tea, coffee and biscuits throughout the course, but we're not providing any meals.
-The venue will be close to some restaurants and supermarkets but you may prefer to bring your own food, (there is a fridge if you need to store anything).
+We'll provide tea, coffee and biscuits throughout the course.
+The venue will be close to some restaurants and supermarkets but you may prefer to bring your own lunch, (there is a fridge if you need to store anything).

 Two full days' (18 hours) adventure and expedition medicine tuition by an international paramedic and expedition leader